 JT takes up aerobics to impress the instructor but it turns out much more difficult than he thought it would be.
 When Carol is upset at finding Dana and Rich together in his place, Dana angrily decides that she and Rich will elope.

 Dana is looking for something that she and Rich can do together.
 They decide to do pottery at the local community college.
-Frank and Carol start spicing heat up their marriage with role-playing games, which leaves to a misunderstanding.
+Frank and Carol start spicing heat up their marriage with role-playing games, which leads to a misunderstanding.

 Frank doesn't want to go his school's 25th reunion because one guy continually out did him.
 JT and Rich want to watch the a bikini contest on TV with a group of friends but this goes wrong when he also has to mind Lilly.